cynteo/cab-public-docs/content/troubleshooting/common-issues.md

    - See [SolarWinds Setup](/platforms/solarwinds/setup)

 2. **Update in Key Vault**
-   - Go to Key Vault in Alert Bridge resource group
+   - Go to Key Vault in Cynteo Alert Bridge resource group
    - **Secrets** → Find your secret
    - **New version** → Paste new token
    - Save